FloatingOriginInteractive/Balsa.SDK/docs/UnityAddonsOverview.md

 --------

+# The SDK Assetbundle Tools

 In Unity, you will find two tools for creating addons: The PartAssetBundleTool is used to export Parts, and the BalsaAssetBundleTool is used to export Maps.

+Both of them can be found under the Tools/Floating Origin Studios/ menu on the toolbar.

-### Part Assetbundle Tools
+## Part Assetbundle Tools
+The Part tool window allows you to set up parts for exporting.
+It is designed to facilitate mass-exporting multiple parts at once, based on a workflow where you have all your parts set up inside a setup scene, or saved as prefabs in a folder, or both.

+The Part tool window also has options to export your parts, and also automatically generate a modcfg file, containing entries for your parts.

 ### The Part addon exporting pipeline
-The Part addon tool export system works over three principal steps: Pre-processing, Building the actual assetbundles, and a final Post-Processing step
+The Part addon tool export system works over three main steps: Pre-processing, Building the actual assetbundles, and a final Post-Processing step

 #### Step 1.
 Pre-Processing:
 During this step, the addon tool will create the prefabs to be exported during the assetbundle build.
 Your parts are already saved as prefabs, but the ones that get exported are somewhat different.
 The addon tools take care of maintaining these export copies for you, so you can work with just your part prefabs.